ibnuhalimm/react-dicoding-web-dasar/README.md

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

 To learn React, check out the [React documentation](https://reactjs.org/).
-It's a Refresher Project to Learn the Basic of ReactJS.

----

 ### Code Splitting